parsiya/parsiya.net/content/post/2021/2021-09-26-attack-surface-analysis-3-resurrection/index.markdown

 We do not need to use the `file:///` scheme for local files.
 We can use the [Implicit File Path Support][uri-file-path-support] and skip it.
-This is not part of the URI specification and it does not matter here (we can pass any scheme) but, it's a good point to remember in case you see something in the future.
+This is not part of the URI specification and it does not matter here (we can pass any scheme), but it's a good point to remember in case you see something in the future.
 This means all of the following are converted to `file:///C:/Windows/System32/calc.exe`.